sgoldenlab/simba/README.md

 - Interactive classifer discrimination thresholding - [Documentation](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#critical-validation-step-before-running-machine-model-on-new-data)
 - Individual discrimination thresholds for classifiers - [Documentation](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data)
 - Heatmap visualizations -[Documentation](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-5--visualizing-machine-predictions)
-- Extended validation methods (visualize a user-set number of classified events)
+- Extended validation methods (visualize a user-set number of classified events)-[Documentation](/docs/classifier_validation.md#classifier-validation)
 - Many, many, many bug-fixes

 Several excellent computational frameworks exist that enable high-throughput and consistent tracking of freely moving unmarked animals.
 Here we introduce and distribute a plug-and play pipeline that enabled users to use these pose-estimation approaches in combination with behavioral annotatation and generatation of supervised machine-learning behavioral predictive classifiers.
 We have developed this pipeline for the analysis of complex social behaviors, but have included the flexibility for users to generate predictive classifiers across other behavioral modalities with minimal effort and no specialized computational background.